Sayandey06/Sayandey06/README.md

 - 🌱 Currently working on Veloguard AI with small team members
 - 💞️ I’m looking to collaborate on my latest venture

+- Looking for tech savvy people in Veloguard
 - 😄 Pronouns: he /him